BACE: New Alterative to Heart Valve Repair and Replacement

-To support the weakened muscle, the BACE Device is implanted around the heart using conventional median sternotomy.
+To support the weakened muscle, the BACE Device is implanted around the heart using conventional median sternotomy or thoracotomy.
 The device is secured by sutures both on the atrial side as well as on the ventricular side of the atrio-ventricular groove.
 The device serves as a tension band that encircles and supports the exterior of the heart, in particular the left ventricular wall and the mitral valve annulus.
 Gentle pressure and support from the BACE Device allow the leaflets of the mitral valve to close properly, thereby preventing blood from leaking backward when the heart pumps.

 BACE is designed to be far less invasive than heart valve repair or replacement because the device sits outside the heart, avoiding the need for open-heart surgery.
 BACE can be placed around the heart while it is beating to avoid the use of a heart-lung bypass machine.
 Because the device is placed outside the heart, there is no direct contact with blood flow, thus limiting the risk of thrombosis, stroke and infection that commonly occur with devices implanted within the heart.